ICI Techno

 Functions

 Obviously one cannot imagine sequential programming without functions.
 The psC functions are like C++ functions, except they are declared using the keyword function and called using the keyword call.
-Execution is as in C++; here is an example.
+Execution is as in C++.
+Functions can also reference arrays (&).
+Here is an example.

 • Home